 The Investment Calculus

 Luxury resort rooms in Cancun and Riviera Maya average between $350 and $800 per night.
 A single recovered page-one ranking for a high-intent amenity keyword can generate dozens of incremental bookings per month.
-The ROI math on specialist hotel SEO is extraordinarily favorable when the program is executed with genuine expertise.
+The ROI math on a specialist hotel SEO consultant is extraordinarily favorable when the program is executed with genuine expertise.
 The ROI math on a generalist agency retainer that produces generic content and boilerplate technical audits is considerably less compelling.